-Additionally, EJ Harrison advertised an Annual City-wide Clean-up Day featured in the Trash Flash newsletter in Spring 2019, one of which was directed to residents.
+Additionally, EJ Harrison advertised an Annual City-wide Clean-up Day featured in the Trash Flash newsletter in Summer 2019.
 The Annual City-wide Clean-up Day provided an opportunity for residents to discard bulky items and other trash.
 Additionally, it highlighted the importance of clean dumpsters and dumpster enclosures for the benefit of clean creeks and beaches.

-An Earth Day Event was held by the City on April 22 in front of City Hall.
-During this event, the City promoted the importance of water quality and conservation.
 Furthermore, the City hosted a voluntary clean-up in Sespe Creek as part of the Annual Coastal Clean-up Day, during which the public had the opportunity to assist in trash and debris removal from the local waterway.